Kossit73/Goat-Farming-Financial-Model/README.md

-The dashboard exposes editable schedules so you can enter revenue, cost and expense assumptions, adjust milk price and feed cost shocks, view KPI trends, and export the resulting time series for further analysis.
+The dashboard exposes editable schedules so you can enter revenue, cost and expense assumptions, adjust milk price and feed cost shocks, view KPI trends, review automatically assembled Statements of Financial Performance, Position and Cash Flow, explore an analytics dashboard, and export the resulting time series for further analysis.